FireSmart

 Image

-Lake Country Fire Department wants to help make it easier for you to take FireSmart action on your property.
+The Lake Country Fire Department is helping make it easier for you to take FireSmart action on your property.

-They have set up various 40-yard green waste disposal bins around the community to save residents the landfill trip and disposal fee for pruning and cutting shrubs and trees in efforts to FireSmart their property.
+Around the community, the LCFD has placed 40-yard green waste disposal bins to save residents the landfill trip and disposal fee for pruning and cutting shrubs and trees in efforts to FireSmart their property.

 From April 7, 2025 the green waste disposal bins can be found at: